MCruces-fz/TRAGALDABAS-Kalman-Filter/README.md

 # TRAGALDABAS-Kalman-Filter

 ## INTRODUCTION
-Code that simulates particle showers (`GenerateEvent` calss) and reconstructs their tracks from their fingerprints (`TrackFinding` class) on TRASGO detectors.
+Code that simulates particle showers (`SimEasyEvent` calss) and reconstructs their tracks from their fingerprints (`TrackFinding` class) on TRASGO detectors.
-This particle showers can be loaded (`RootUnpacker` class) from ROOT trees with real data too.

 The **TRASGO** detectors are:
   - *TRAGALDABAS:* It is composed by three (actually) plates/plans with